Data Visualization in Power BI using Python

 How To Add Custom Built Visuals in Power BI Dashboard?

-Python offers the developer an option to add customized, scenario-based attractive visuals with just a few lines of codes in their dashboards.
+Python offers developers the option to add customized, scenario-based attractive visuals to their dashboards with just a few lines of code.
 With Python at our disposal now, the visualization toolkit is enhanced, which was previously limited to inbuilt visuals provided by Power BI.

 Before running Python scripts in Power BI desktop, you need to install Python on your local machine.
 This is because Power BI desktop does not include, deploy, or install the Python engine.
 Therefore, you need to go to the Python Download page and download the installer based on the OS version.